jonathanyeh0723/techtrends/Walkthrough/Docker_For_Application_Packaging/README.md

 The appearance of containers is unlocked by OS-level virtualization and as a result, multiple applications can run on the same OS.
 By nature, containers are lightweight, as these encapsulate only the application code and essential dependencies.
 Consequently, there is a better usage of available infrastructure and a more efficient pathway to release a product to consumers.

+## Introducing Docker for Application Packaging

+The appearance of containers enabled organizations to ship products using a lightweight mechanism, that would make the most of available infrastructure.
+There are plenty of tools used to containerize services, however, Docker has set the industry standards for many years.

+To containerize an application using Docker, 3 main components are distinguished:
+-	Dockerfiles
+-	Docker images
+-	Docker registries

+### Dockerfile

+A Dockerfile is a set of instructions used to create a Docker image.
+Each instruction is an operation used to package the application, such as installing dependencies, compile the code, or impersonate a specific user.

+A Docker image is composed of multiple layers, and each layer is represented by an instruction in the Dockerfile.
+All layers are cached and if an instruction is modified, then during the build process only the changed layer will be rebuilt.
+As a result, building a Docker image using a Dockerfile is a lightweight and quick process.

+To construct a Dockerfile, it is necessary to use the pre-defined instructions, such as:

+<font color=#0000FF>**FROM**</font> - to set the base image
+<font color=#0000FF>**RUN**</font> – to execute a command
+<font color=#0000FF>**COPY & ADD** </font> – to copy files from host to the container
+<font color=#0000FF>**CMD** </font> – to set the default command to execute when the container starts
+<font color=#0000FF>**EXPOSE** </font> – to expose an application port